 Paint – You can assume the paint will be scratched and scuffed from use.
-If it’s been stored outside for any length of time, the paint color may also have faded.
-Re-painting used racking is always an option.
-It’s also an added cost.
+If it’s been stored outside for any length of time, the color may be faded, or water stained.

 You can expect the installation of used materials to take longer and cost more.
-How much longer will depend on the condition of the racking and the variety of materials.
-In some cases the components may look to be in good condition, until you try to install them, at which point the deficiencies and variances become noticeable and a hindrance to the installation process.
+How much longer will depend on the condition of the racking and the variety of materials involved.
+In some cases, the components may look to be in good condition, until you try to install them, at which point the deficiencies and variances become noticeable and a hindrance to the installation process.

 Looking for more information?